pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MaxCompletedBackups specifies the number of completed backups to retain
-total number of MaxCompletedBackups and MaxFailedBackups should not be greater than MaxBackups</p>
+<p>MaxCompletedBackups specifies the number of completed backups to retain.
+It should be greater than 0, defaults to 3.</p>
 </td>
 </tr>
 <tr>